petermchale/truvari/tests/sample-haplotype-test/README.md

 ```

 ## comp.vcf
-Calls made by aligning short reads against build 38 of the human reference, then
+Calls were made by aligning short reads against build 38 of the human reference, then
 doing a bespoke local assembly of
 those reads in five regions, followed by running a bespoke caller on the assemblies.